wbelayne21/Project/README.md

 # Presentation

 ##  Selected topic
-Inflation of housing prices
+Credit Card Approval

 ### Reason why they selected their topic
-Inflation has caused prices to change significantly.
-With many people moving and selling houses, we would like to know if there are certain attributes that determine if a house sells above or below the listing price.
+Having credit card can be very beneficial in today’s society.
+Whether it is to build up one’s credit score, earn travel rewards, discounts and cash back, or simply for convenience as it is a highly accepted method of payment.

 #### Description of their source of data
 Retrieving our data from Kaggle.
-The source consists of housing data from 2012-2021
+The source consists of Credit Card applicant data and status.

 ##### Questions they hope to answer with the data
-Does zipcode affect whether a house sells above or below the listing price?

-Are there other factors that determine how a house sells?
+Is an applicant eligible for a credit card?

+What is the most determining factor to be approved/denied.

+Are there more disparities amongst certain demographics?

 # GitHub